 Safe and Secure Payments

-SATSA stands for the Southern Africa Tourism Services Association, and through our membership it testifies that we have a financial guarantee in place to cover monetary deposits lodged with Rhino Africa in advance of services to be rendered.
-For more information please see the SATSA Website: SATSA
+SATSA stands for the Southern Africa Tourism Services Association, and our membership testifies that we have a financial guarantee in place to cover monetary deposits lodged with Rhino Africa in advance of services to be rendered.
+For more information please see SATSA's website.

 Worried about online payments?
 That's understandable given concerns about credit card fraud and identity theft.
 No-one should enter their personal and banking details without knowing that they will be protected.